 If you are facing criminal charges, contact the McKenzie Law Firm, P.C. today.
-We can determine the most effective way to ensure that you achieve the best possible outcome in your case.
-Delaware County criminal defense lawyer.
+Our Delaware County criminal defense lawyer can determine the most effective way to ensure that you achieve the best possible outcome in your case.

 Advocating on your behalf, we can negotiate with the prosecution for reduced charges or a dismissal.
 If necessary, we can collect evidence and resources to build a strong case for your defense in court.

 What Are Your Options When Facing Criminal Charges?

 You have options if you are facing misdemeanor or felony criminal charges.
 Being charged with a crime does not automatically mean a conviction for anyone.

 Plead Guilty as Charged

 This option is rarely the preferred course of action, as it puts you at the mercy of the court for sentencing.
 If this is the best choice in your case, however, we can often negotiate for a more favorable sentence in exchange for your guilty plea.